Translate

 On December 5, 2023, the Board of Education held a Literacy Instruction Forum to enable learning and discussion on the topic among parents and community members.
 After a presentation on the current and future literacy instruction in D90, community participants engaged in small group discussion at tables with a D90 Administrator and Board Member.
 Review the presentation.

 On March 5, 2024, the Literacy Review Committee gave an update on progress at the Board of Education Committee of the Whole meeting.
 Since January, the Literacy Committee completed a paper review of possible curricular resources across all elementary and middle school grades, reviewed the final version of the Illinois Comprehensive Literacy Plan released by the Illinois State Board of Education in January, and identified a short list of materials in consideration for the fall pilots.
-The group determined that there are very few comprehensive programs meeting criteria for pilots in all areas including phonics and phonemic awareness at this time.
-The committee continues to explore a portfolio of materials which can be used to accomplish the District’s goals, including updated materials from Heggerty and Fundations.
-The Committee also began to outline plans for more closely integrating reading and writing instruction in middle school.
+The group determined that there were very few comprehensive programs that met the criteria for pilots in all areas, including phonics and phonemic awareness.
+The committee continued to explore a portfolio of materials which can be used to accomplish the District’s goals, including updated materials from Heggerty and Fundations.
+The Committee outlined plans for more closely integrating reading and writing instruction in middle school.
 Review the presentation shared with the Board here.

 During the Jun 4, 2024 Committee of the Whole Meeting, the Literacy Review Committee gave an update on the anticipated costs of adoption of each of the curricular materials that the District is considering.
 As instructional materials now incorporate more comprehensive assessment, enhanced progress monitoring, and expanded professional learning support, prices have increased substantially since the last English language arts materials adoption in 2018.
 Review the overview, or acces all the board meeting materials housed in Boardbook